Alex Rider (character): Tom Harris

-Tom Harris is Alex's best friend at Brookland High School, first introduced in Scorpia, where he and Alex are holidaying in Venice.
-Tom's parents were going through an unpleasant divorce, and Tom was weary of their squabbling.
-He was invited to a holiday in Naples by his brother Jerry, and gladly accepted, bringing Alex along.
+Tom Harris is Alex's best friend at Brookland High School, first introduced in Scorpia, where he and Alex are on a school trip (UK edition) or holidaying by themselves in Venice (US edition).
+Tom's parents were going through an unpleasant divorce, and Tom was weary of their squabbling, so he went on the school trip as an escape, despite his lack of interest in actually visiting museums and other places that their teachers took them to (UK edition).
+In the US edition, he was invited to a holiday in Naples, Italy by his brother Jerry, and gladly accepted, bringing Alex along.
 In Venice he witnesses Alex stop a burglary, and creates a diversion which allows Alex to enter Casa'Vedova.
 Tom then becomes Alex's closest ally and confidant, learning about his friend's secret work for MI6 and aiding him further.

 Tom's loyalty to Alex is unquestionable: in Crocodile Tears, Tom helps Alex escape from Leonard Straik's guards, and covers for his friend during a roll call and his subsequent return to the group.
-In Scorpia Rising, Tom is hit by a bullet intended for Alex, and in Nightshade Tom acts as go-between to Jack when Alex is on the run.
+In Scorpia Rising, Tom is hit by a bullet (revealed to be a setup to get Alex to work for MI6 again), and in Nightshade Tom acts as go-between to Jack when Alex is on the run.
+In Nightshade Revenge, Tom is abducted by Nightshade to coerce Alex into breaking their teenage operative Freddy Grey out of prison; Freddy then proceeds to execute Tom in front of Alex, driving Alex into a blind fury, although it is later revealed that Freddy secretly slipped Tom a piece of chest armor to absorb the bullet, implying and later revealing that Alex has successfully turned Freddy.